We're available for media enquiries

 • Organisation Name Use VicAI on first reference, followed by Victoria Artificial Intelligence Society in parentheses.
 Subsequent references may use VicAI alone.

 • Attribution Please attribute quotes to the named spokesperson and their role.
-Example: Aroha Williams, President of VicAI (Victoria Artificial Intelligence Society)
+Example: Arie Joe, President of VicAI (Victoria Artificial Intelligence Society)

 • Images & Brand Contact us for approved logos and brand assets.
 Please do not modify or crop VicAI branding without prior agreement.